top of page

 Source: The All Weather Story - Bridgewater

-Dalio and his team then continued to fill up each quadrant with assets that perform well in that economic condition and then balanced the asset weights to achieve risk parity for each situation.
+Dalio and his team then continued to fill up each quadrant with assets that performed well in that economic condition and then balanced the asset weights to achieve risk parity for each situation.
 This is the resulting framework:

 Source: The All Weather Story - Bridgewater